ibm-cloud-docs/vpc/block_storage_is_manage.md

 ```
 {:pre}

-To verify the volume is deleted, list the volumes by making a `GET /volumes` call.
+To verify that the volume is deleted, list the volumes by making a `GET /volumes` call.

 ## Block storage data eradication
 {: #block-storage-data-eradication}